"Hyakki Yagyo" Guinomi Set

 - Hong Kong

-> Shipping and handling fees will be Free of Charge, when purchased over 20,000 JPY per order.
+> Shipping and handling fees have changed, and it will be Free of Charge, when purchased over 45,000 JPY (approx. 330USD) per order.

 However in any case, please note that the international shipping and handling fees are exclusive of any customs duties and taxes levied by the country you are shipping to.